dauwhe/epub31-bff/README.md

 ## Table of Contents

-An EPUB BFF manifest can indicate that a table of contents is available using the `navigation` rel value in a Link Object:
+An EPUB BFF manifest can indicate that a table of contents is available using the `navigation` rel value in a Link Object listed in `spine` or `resources`:

 ```json
 {"rel": "navigation", "href": "contents.html", "type": "text/html"}